Skip to main content

 • There are now two alternative ways to deploy the field-level security (FLS) permissions.

-Option 1: all at once, using 'Custom field permissions'ย
+Option 1: All at once, using 'Custom field permissions'ย

 • If I want to deploy the FLS for all profiles that are affected by the new custom field, I can simply tick the box for the Custom field permissions.